jwcarr/drift/README.md

 Algorithms for the automated correction of vertical drift in eye tracking data
 ==============================================================================

-This repo contains the analytical code and supporting data for a paper on vertical drift correction algorithms that we are currently preparing for submission to *Behavior Research Methods*.
+This repository contains the code and data for a paper on vertical drift correction algorithms that is currently under review at *Behavior Research Methods*.
 The top-level structure of the repo is:

 - `algorithms/`: Matlab/Octave, Python, and R implementations of the drift correction algorithms.